civo/terraform-provider-civo/README.md

 Using the provider
 ----------------------

-See the [Civo Provider documentation](https://www.terraform.io/docs/providers/civo/index.html) to get started using the Civo provider.
+When the provider is out of beta the documentation will be at [Civo Provider documentation](https://www.terraform.io/docs/providers/civo/index.html), but during the beta the best resource for learning about it is [this guide](https://www.civo.com/learn/using-the-civo-terraform-provider)

 Developing the Provider
 ---------------------------